 However, both types of HSV can cause cold sores or genital herpes.

-After primary infection, the virus resides in the associated dorsal root ganglion where it lies dormant until an external stimuli (such as stress or immunosuppression) initiate reactivation of the virus from dormancy.
+After primary infection, the virus resides in the associated dorsal root ganglion where it lies dormant until an external stimulus (such as stress or immunosuppression) initiate reactivation of the virus from dormancy.

 The virus lives on forever, and that’s why people continue to get cold sores over and over again.
 There is no cure, but with the right lifestyle changes, you can drastically reduce, or even completely eliminate cold sore outbreaks.